chainguard-dev/edu/content/chainguard/chainguard-enforce/chainguard-enforce-kubernetes/chainguard-enforce-rego-policies.md

           }
 ```

 Here, the custom error message reads `Not found expected predicate type 'chainguard.dev/attestation/vuln/v1'`.
-Rather than returning the default error, Chaingaurd Enforce will return this string as a custom error message.
+Rather than returning the default error, Chainguard Enforce will return this string as a custom error message.

 Notice, too, that the previous example defines a `warnMsg` variable.
 Enforce will only return a warning message to the caller if the policy in question is in `warn` mode, so in that case it was left as an empty string.